TheBestNolan/TheVirtualOrganizedGardenAssistant/README.md

 <h1>How to use 1</h1>

-The code can be ran in most Java proggraming enviornments; howver, I used <a href="https://spider.eng.auburn.edu/user-cgi/grasp/grasp.pl?;dl=download_jgrasp.html">JGrasp</a>.
+The code can be ran in most Java programing enviornments; howver, I used <a href="https://spider.eng.auburn.edu/user-cgi/grasp/grasp.pl?;dl=download_jgrasp.html">JGrasp</a>.
 Once running the code, V.O.G.A will tell the user how to use it.
 Thank you for using V.O.G.A, I hope it is helpful